frogermcs/codebase-dump/Readme.md

 ## Usage

 ### Command Line
-Once installed, you can run Codebase Dump from the command line:
+Once installed, you can run codebase-dump from the command line:

 ```bash
 codebase-dump <path_to_codebase> -f <output_filename> -o <output_format>